apache/hertzbeat/home/docs/others/legal.md

 ---

 :::tip
 **Open source does not mean completely free.
 If you [modify HertzBeat's logo, name, copyright](https://github.com/dromara/hertzbeat/blob/master/NOTICE), etc., please ask us for authorization, otherwise there will be legal risks.**
+**We have the right to pursue all illegal gains of individuals who destroy open source and profit from it.**
 :::

 ### HertzBeat Open Source License